-The wiki mail-in feature can be used to setup email accounts that can be used to read and/or write (create and/or modify) Wiki pages and create articles.
+The wiki mail-in feature can be used to setup email accounts that can be used to read and/or write (create and/or modify) Wiki pages, create articles and since Tiki22, create tracker items and files (save email as message/rfc822 file in a file gallery - include raw content and all headers).
 As admin, click on the Mail-in link in the Admin section of the application menu to get to the mail-in admin section :

 In this screen you can set-up mail accounts indicating the POP3 server, the SMTP server and the user-password to be used, it's like any normal email configuration tool with the addition that you can indicate the type of mail account to set-up.
 Available types are:

 Emails to this account type allow you to retrieve wiki page contents.
 The name of the wiki page must be put in the message subject.

 Emails to this account type allow you to replace wiki page contents.
 The name of the wiki page must be put in the message subject.
 The original wiki page is replaced by the body of the email.

 Emails to this account type allow you to append data to a wiki page.
 The name of the wiki page must be put in the message subject.
 The whole body of the email is appended to the original wiki page.
 Usage example: change history.

 Emails to this account type allow you to prepend data to a wiki page.
 The name of the wiki page must be put in the message subject.
 The whole body of the email is added to the top of the original wiki page.

 Wiki accounts can be used to GET, PUT and APPEND wiki pages, the body of the email is the page content, the subject is used to indicate what to do.

 Emails to this account type allow you to post articles.
 The title of the article must be put in the message subject.
 The whole body of the email is being used as article header.
 The topic and type of the article can be specified at the mail-in account configuration.

 Says whether the account is to be checked or not.